alexayers/offplanet/README.md

 4. keyboard: A function for all your keyboard handling
 5. mouseClick: A function for processing all mouse click events
 6. mouseMove: A function for processing all mouse move events
-7. logicLoop: A function for process all your game's logic
+7. logicLoop: A function for processing all your game's logic
-8. renderLoop: A function for process all your game's rendering
+8. renderLoop: A function for processing all your game's rendering

 **Main Game Loop**